-After being working on real-time systems for almost 4 years during my PhD, I have learnt so much about this research field, and it is becoming more clear to me what is this research really about.
-The most critical part of real-time systems is timing guarantee, in which the tasks in the system, especially with hard real-time constraints, would meet their deadlines.
-However, I also realized the general principle behind real-time systems is changing these days: instead of trying to make 100% guarantee, new methods are invested so even a timing failure / cpu overload occurs, the system would still have predictable behaviour.
+Have being working on real-time systems for almost four years since the beginning of my PhD, I have learnt a lot from the ground up about this research field.
+It is also becoming more and more clear to me what is this research really about.
+The most essential objective of real-time systems is to have timing guarantee, in which the tasks in the system, especially with hard real-time constraints, would meet their deadlines under any circumstances at execution time.